 Download my new paper, entitled ‘Concerning the radial network view of argument structure: The case of the English caused-motion pattern’! 😉 In case you cannot access Language Sciences, please contact me! 🙂

 My new paper, entitled ‘Concerning the radial network view of argument structure: The case of the English caused-motion pattern,’ has recently been accepted for publication in the academic journal Language Sciences.
-As soon as it is published, I will post the abstract and a link to the online version of the paper.
+As soon as it is published, I will post the abstract and a link to the paper.
 Stay tuned!

-The poster I presented at the AMLaP 2017 conference is now available for download, along with the abstract.
+Download the poster I presented at the AMLaP 2017 conference, along with the abstract!
 Although my presentation was much more theoretically-oriented than the vast majority of the other contributions, some colleagues showed interest in my work.
-It was really stimulating to exchange ideas with more empirically-minded scholars on our respective research topics (special thanks to Dr. Hiroshi Nakanishi for also taking the picture).
+It was stimulating to exchange ideas with more empirically-minded scholars on our respective research topics (special thanks to Dr. Hiroshi Nakanishi for also taking the picture).

 The 23rd AMLaP Conference – Architectures and Mechanisms of Language Processing is kicking off at Lancaster University on Thursday, September 7, 2017.
-The conference programme has now been published on the AMLaP2017 website and can be downloaded as a PDF.
-On Saturday 9, I am going to present a poster entitled ‘Concerning the notion of constructional polysemy’.
+Download the conference program on the AMLaP2017 website.
+On Saturday 9, I will present a poster entitled ‘Concerning the notion of constructional polysemy.’
 I will upload both the abstract and the poster shortly after the conference.
 Stay tuned! 😉

 From next week, I will be back in charge of the Italian tutoring service at The Language Company, Lancaster.
 Anybody interested in Italian classes is welcome to contact me to draw up a plan tailored to their individual needs and interests.